CristiFati/Prebuilt-Binaries/Cryptography/Readme.md

     - They're renamed (to avoid conflicts with default ones)
     - Dynamically links to them

+More details about the build process can be found at [[SO]: OpenSSL FIPS_mode_set not working in Python cryptography library (@CristiFati's answer)](https://stackoverflow.com/questions/58228435/openssl-fips-mode-set-not-working-in-python-cryptography-library/58311407#58311407).

 Currently, there are *.whl*s available for *Python* (*64bit*):
 - *3.5*